Beat2er/homeassistant-trmnl-battery/README.md

 1. Go to Settings -> Devices & Services
 2. Click "+ Add Integration"
 3. Search for "TRMNL"
-4. Enter your API key (you can find this in your TRMNL account)
+4. Enter your API key (you can find this in your TRMNL account).
+5. Optionally, you can configure the **API Endpoint URL** if you are using a self-hosted or alternative TRMNL service.
+The default is `https://usetrmnl.com/api/devices`.
+6. Optionally, you can configure the **Polling Interval** in seconds.
+This determines how frequently Home Assistant checks for updates from the TRMNL API.
+The default is 300 seconds (5 minutes), and the minimum allowed is 60 seconds (1 minute).

+These settings can also be changed later by going to the integration's options (Settings -> Devices & Services -> TRMNL -> Configure).

 ## Entities